 4: YouTube (Official Anime Channels)

 Official YouTube anime channels such as Muse Asia, Ani‑One Asia, and GundamInfo host free, licensed anime episodes and movies in various regions.
-These channels upload content legally under agreements with anime studios, which allows fans to stream episodes of series like One Punch Man, Tokyo Revengers, and classic titles directly through a trusted platform.
+These youtube channels upload content legally under agreements with anime studios, which allows fans to stream episodes of series like One Punch Man, Tokyo Revengers, and classic titles directly through a trusted platform.

 Why YouTube official channels are safer than WCOFlix: